DanNixon/dotfiles-legacy/README.md

 + --no-sync-snap

 	This argument tells syncoid to restrict itself to existing snapshots, instead of creating a semi-ephemeral syncoid snapshot at execution time.
 Especially useful in multi-target (A->B, A->C) replication schemes, where you might otherwise accumulate a large number of foreign syncoid snapshots.

++ --create-bookmark

+	This argument tells syncoid to create a zfs bookmark for the newest snapshot after it got replicated successfully.
+The bookmark name will be equal to the snapshot name.
+Only works in combination with the --no-sync-snap option.
+This can be very useful for irregular replication where the last matching snapshot on the source was already deleted but the bookmark remains so a replication is still possible.

++ --no-clone-rollback

+	Do not rollback clones on target

++ --no-rollback

+	Do not rollback anything (clones or snapshots) on target host

 + --exclude=REGEX